Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 I missed my court appearance.
 What do I do now?

 I have a warrant for my arrest for an old DUII charge in Oregon, and I live in another state.
-Will Oregon seek to extradite me back to Oregon?
+Will the DA's Office seek to extradite me back to Oregon?

 Oregon generally does not extradite persons from out of state for misdemeanor warrants.
 However, if you failed to appear for a felony DUII offense, Oregon very well will seek to bring you back if you're ever arrested in your home state.